wehappit/nsequence/README.md

 ## Real-world Example

 Imagine you're developing a complex event reminder system, where specific data _could_ be attached to each reminder.
-You don't want to just be creating reminder instances in the DB (resource waste) if the user does not attach any specific data to a particular reminder.
+You don't want to save in db, reminders to which the user hasn't attached any specific data (you're seeing it as resource waste).
 But, for forecasting and planning purposes, you want to be able to retrieve for a given event recall data (or metadata inferred from the related event) for a given period in the past (or future).